Images of Sandy Hook …

 Sandy Hook State Park Authority sketch proposal for a new main bathhouse and restaurant, Long Branch Daily Record, July 1951.

-US Army Major General Winfield Scott Hancock, for whom the post was named in October 1895.
-Gen. Hancock served heroically during the July 1863 Battle of Gettysburg and was the 1880 Democratic candidate for US President.
-He lost to James Garfield by just 10,000 votes out more than 9.2 million cast; but he did carry New Jersey.
+General Hancock during Civil War years, 1861-1865.
+He was the 1880 Democratic candidate for US President and was nearly elected.
+He lost to James Garfield by just 10,000 votes out more than 9.2 million cast nationally; but he did carry New Jersey.

 Battery Potter decaying iron entry gate at old Fort Hancock, March 2022.
 (Wayne Londregan Photo).
 The nation’s first disappearing gun battery on Sandy Hook was powered by a steam hydraulic-lift system.
 Construction began in 1890 and the gun was considered obsolete upon its finish in 1894.
 It was named in honor of Brigadier General Joseph H. Potter in March 1903.

 Nike Hercules missiles at Fort Hancock in firing position, 1960s.
-Fort Hancock’s battery of guided-missiles could reach speeds of 1,700 mph in under 4 seconds while carrying a 20-kiloton Nuclear warhead.
+Fort Hancock’s battery of guided-missiles could reach speeds of 1,700 mph in under 4 seconds while carrying conventional or Nuclear warheads.
 “Nike” was the Greek Goddess of victory.
 Douglas Aircraft designed the rockets: the Ajax and Hercules.

 NIKE Missile historic display on Sandy Hook, 2021.
 When Installation was complete in July 1955, the fort had an operational anti-aircraft missile system.
 All top-secret, guarded 24/7 by dogs.
 Project Nike had been developed at Bell Labs in 1945.
 A 700-troop anti-aircraft battalion was included.

 Sandy Hook area — a lot to protect in a 1950s world.
 The Army thought a Sandy Hook rocket base the ideal spot to guard the New York metro area.
-When installed in 1957, the Nike Hercules missile could hit a hostile aircraft from up to 75 miles.
+When installed in 1957, the dart-shaped Nike missile could hit a hostile aircraft up to 75 miles away.
 The supersonic weapon destroyed targets through use of an “electronic brain” and “radar eye.”

 Nike Launch Area at Fort Hancock, 1959 (NPS Photo).
 The development of the Soviet ICBM doomed Project NIKE — by the late 1960s, deep cuts were underway for the air defense system.
 It was all deactivated in 1974.
 At Cold War heights, in 1962 more than 200 Nike sites surrounded America’s most important strategic cities defending against Communist aggression.
 These “Rings of Supersonic Steel” — a 2010 book calls them — were part of the US Army Air Defense Command.
 The Fort Hancock Nike Association hopes to rebuild these memories — HERE